I’ve always been a ginger garlic paste lover, but I don’t have a blender and ginger is so hard to grate by hand.

 Let’s explore ways that you can make ginger garlic paste at home without using a blender.

-You can use a mortar and pestle to make ginger garlic paste without a blender.
+You can use a mortar and pestle to make homemade ginger garlic paste without a blender.
 However, if your goal is to process the paste in order to have it form into a liquid or spreadable consistency then you’ll want to either use a food processor or an electric coffee grinder.

 Ginger is an incredible spice that has a wide range of health benefits.
 It can help reduce inflammation, prevent cancer, improve digestion, relieve nausea, stop diarrhea, and much more!